 In some cases, governments will cut taxes for a specific amount of time to stimulate the economy with the tax cut disappearing in the next tax year.

 A perfect example is the temporary reduction of the Social Security tax rate from 6.2 to 4.2 percent during the 2012 tax year.
-However, in 2013, the rate returned to 6.2 percent.
+However, in 2013 and beyond, the rate returned to 6.2 percent.
 Similarly, in 2009 Congress allowed those receiving unemployment compensation to exclude the first $2,400 of it from taxable income.
 As of 2011, this $2,400 exclusion is no longer available and ever since then you must report 100 percent of your unemployment compensation on your tax return.

 Most governments that charge an income tax use a progressive system of taxation.
 That is, various income tax rates apply to specific ranges or brackets of income.
 Rather than employing a tax cut with a reduction in tax rates, a similar result occurs when the range of income subject to the lower tax rates increases.